lwong370/robot_temperature_control/README.md

 ### Introduction
 This is a little programming project that develops a robot with multiple subsystems and cooling fans.
 The robot dynamically adjusts the speed of its cooling fans based on the highest detected temperature.
 The system is designed using Object-Oriented Programming (OOP) in Python to ensure scalability and maintainability.

-Before going into the development phase, I identified key goals:
+Before going into the development phase, I identified key goals that tie into prompt objective and to a real-world software engineer in manufacturing:
 - Implement a clean and well-structured Object-Oriented Programming (OOP) design.
 - Show that the robot accurately works for ranges of temperatures from -20°C to 85°C [TODO: research more realisitic values].
 - Design an intuitive and user-friendly interface for everyday users to easily run the application.